Developing a bioformulation stability profile

 mrk1966_eq01

 Empirically, kD has been shown to be correlated with both aggregation rate and formulation viscosity.
 Samples exhibiting larger positive kD values exhibit a lower propensity for self-association and aggregation, as well as lower viscosities at the high concentrations typical of biotherapeutic formulations.
-Based upon these empirical predictions, it would be expected that buffer 1 from the earlier example, which exhibited reversible self-association, would have a smaller kD value in comparison to buffer 2, which exhibited stabilizing electrostatic repulsion.
+Based on these empirical predictions, it would be expected that buffer 1 from the earlier example, which exhibited reversible self-association, would have a smaller kD value compared to buffer 2, which exhibited stabilizing electrostatic repulsion.
 Figure 3, which shows the concentration dependence of the diffusion coefficient for IgG in buffers 1 and 2, confirms that expectation.

 Figure 3: Concentration dependence of the measured diffusion coefficient for IgG in buffers 1 and 2.

-is the Rayleigh ratio of scattered to incident light intensity, MW is the weight average molecular weight, and P(θ) is the shape factor, which is equivalent to 1 for small proteins such as antibodies.
+B22 is extracted from the slope of a Debye plot, which represents the concentration dependence of the sample scattering intensity, as indicated in the expression shown below, where K is an optical constant, Rθ is the Rayleigh ratio of scattered to incident light intensity, MW is the weight average molecular weight, and P(θ) is the shape factor, which is equivalent to 1 for small proteins such as antibodies.

 mrk1966_eq02

 Buffer 3 highlights the importance of the hydrodynamic component in kD.
-While not shown in Figure 3, IgG in buffer 3 exhibited a kD value that was more negative than both buffers 1 and 2, with measured kD values of 31.9 mL/g, -5.2 mL/g, and -9.7 mL/g for buffers 2, 1, and 3 respectively.
-If the hydrodynamic component were ignored, it might be erroneously concluded that buffer 1 is likely to be more stable than buffer 3 - This is disproved by the B22 results.
-It is for this reason, that kD, while easier to measure than B22, is generally restricted to use as a stability predictor within the kD > 0 region, with B22 considered the more reliable predictor across the widest range of formulation conditions.
+While not shown in Figure 3, IgG in buffer 3 exhibited a kD value that was more negative than both buffers 1 and 2, with measured kD values of 31.9 mL/g, -5.2 mL/g, and -9.7 mL/g for buffers 2, 1, and 3, respectively.
+If the hydrodynamic component were ignored, it might be erroneously concluded that buffer 1 is likely to be more stable than buffer 3.
+This is disproved by the B22 results.
+It is for this reason that kD, while easier to measure than B22, is generally restricted to use as a stability predictor within the kD > 0 region, with B22 considered the more reliable predictor across the widest range of formulation conditions.

 Figure 4: Debye plots for IgG in buffers 1, 2, and 3, with theta conditions at B22 = 0 represented by the dashed line.

-Intrinsic Properties
+Intrinsic properties

-Stokes Radius
+Stokes radius

 % Polydispersity

 A third intrinsic property that can be used to provide qualitative information regarding the oligomeric distribution is the % polydispersity.
-This value is derived during the course of a DLS kD measurement (%Pd = Pd/Size).
-While DLS cannot resolve oligomers, the width of the intensity weighted size peak is very sensitive to the presence of oligomeric species.
+This value is derived during the course of a DLS kD measurement (%Pd = Pd/size).
+While DLS cannot resolve oligomers, the width of the intensity-weighted size peak is very sensitive to the presence of oligomeric species.
 The rule of thumb for monomeric protein samples is that %Pd should be less than 15-20%.
 A %Pd value greater than this is a clear indication of the presence of oligomeric components.

-Net Charge
+Net charge

 The net charge (Z) is calculated from the electrophoretic mobility (µE), measured using ELS, and the Stokes radius (RS), measured using DLS, as indicated in the expression shown below, where h is the viscosity, κ is the inverse Debye length, f(κRS) is the Henry function, and ZEff is the effective charge at the slipping or interaction plane.